toggledbits/luaxp/README.md

 end
 ```

-## Other Functions and Values
+### Other Functions and Values

-The LuaXP `dump()` function will return a string containing a safely-printed representation of the passed value.
+The LuaXP `dump()` function will return a string containing a safely-printable representation of the passed value.
 If the value passed is a table, for example, `dump()` will display it in a Lua-like table initialization syntax (tuned for readability, not for re-use as actual Lua code).

 The `isNull()` function returns a boolean indicating if the passed argument is LuaXP's null value.

 The `null` and `NULL` constants (synonyms) are the represtations of LuaXP's null value.
 Thus the test `returnValue==luaxp.null` in Lua is equivalent to `isNull(returnvalue)`.
 The constants can also be used to initialize values when creating the execution context.

-## Reserved Words
+### Reserved Words

 The words `true` and `false` are reserved and evaluate to their respective boolean values.
 The words `null`, `NULL`, and `nil` evaluate to the LuaXP null value.

 The reserved words `pi` and `PI` (synonyms) are provided as a convenience and evaluate to the underyling Lua Math library implementation of `math.pi`.

-## Error Returns
+### Error Returns

-If a LuaXP calls results in an error, the error (table) returns contains the following elements:
+If a LuaXP call results in an error (`nil` first return value), the error table (second return value) contains the following elements:
 * `type` - Always included, the string "compile" or "evaluation" to indicate the stage at which the error was detected.
 * `message` - Always included, text describing the error.
 * `location` - Sometimes included, the character position at which the error was detected, if available.

 The _try_luaxp.lua_ example included with LuaXP shows how the `location` value can be used to provide feedback to the user when errors occur.
 Try entering "0b2" and "max(1,2,nosuchname)" into this example program.

-## User-defined Variables ##
+## Context Variables ##

 The context passed to `evaluate()` and `run()` is used to define named variables and custom functions
 that can be used in expressions.
 We've seen in the above examples for these functions how that works.
 For variables, it's simple a matter of defining a table element with the value to be used:

 ```
-local context
+local context = {}
-context.pi = math.pi
 context.minrange = 0
 context.maxrange = 100

+-- or the more streamlined:

+local context = { minrange=0, maxrange=100 }
 ```

-These are referred to in expressions simply by their names as defined (case sensitive):
+These may be referred to in expressions simply by their names as defined (case sensitive):

 ```
 $ lua try_luaxp.lua
 Running with Luaxp version 0.9.2
-Context variables defined:  minrange=0 pi=3.14159265 maxrange=100
+Context variables defined:
+    minrange=0
+    maxrange=100

-EXP> pi
+EXP> maxrange
-Expression result: 3.14159265
+Expression result: 100

 EXP> (maxrange-minrange)/2
 Expression result: 50